GB Flood Victims Plead for Rescue Aid

-ISLAMABAD: As flash floods wreak havoc across Gilgit-Baltistan, lots of affected citizens have raised urgent appeals for consuming water, energy, hospital therapy and avenue get admission to, amid rising frustration over the government’s gradual and inadequate response.
+ISLAMABAD: As flash floods wreak havoc across Gilgit-Baltistan, lots of affected citizens have raised urgent appeals for consuming water, energy, hospital therapy, amid rising frustration over the government’s gradual and inadequate response.

-From Diamer to Ghanche, survivors preserve to warfare with out vital offerings, days after destructive landslides and floodwaters tore thru houses and infrastructure.
+From Diamer to Ghanche, survivors are unable to use any of their preserved foods without any vital aid, days after destructive landslides and floodwaters tore through their houses and infrastructure.

 Entire Communities Cut Off and Homeless